bbbkada/EDMC-PlanetPOI/README.md

 ![Screenshot](images/EDMC_system.png)

-The EDMC gui will show saved POI´s for the current body when entering orbit, as soon as the dashboard shows coordinates.
+As soon as the dashboard shows coordinates, the ui will switch to body mode and only show the poi's for the body.
 You can use the gui checkboxes to enable/disable ingame overlay for individual Poi¨s.

 ![Screenshot](images/EDMC_gui.png)